questdb/documentation/clients/date-to-timestamp-conversion.md

 ## Date to Timestamp in Java

-The `java.time.LocalDate` type stores only date information, while `java.time.LocalDateTim`e stores both date and time information.
+The `java.time.LocalDate` type stores only date information, while `java.time.LocalDateTime` stores both date and time information.

 The QuestDB Java Client needs either an `java.time.Instant` or as a `long` number representing the Epoch.
 When using a `long`,